openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 81. What does the message "You should specify input for mean/scale values" mean? <a name="question-81"></a>

 When the model has multiple inputs and you want to provide mean/scale values, you need to pass those values for each input.
-More specifically, a number of passed values should be the same as the number of inputs of the model.
+More specifically, the number of passed values should be the same as the number of inputs of the model.
 For more information, refer to the [Converting a Model to Intermediate Representation](convert_model/Converting_Model.md) guide.

 #### 82. What does the message "Input with name ... not found!" mean? <a name="question-82"></a>